alantensor/lisp_esque/README.md

-# MyLisp: A Lightweight Lisp Dialect Compiler
+# A Lightweight Lisp Dialect Compiler

-MyLisp is a lightweight compiler for a custom Lisp dialect, written in ANSI C. It uses Flex for lexical analysis and Bison for parsing, drawing inspiration from the "Build Your Own Lisp" book by Daniel Holden.
+A lightweight compiler for a custom Lisp dialect, written in ANSI C. It uses Flex for lexical analysis and Bison for parsing, drawing inspiration from the "Build Your Own Lisp" book by Daniel Holden.

 ## Features